Climate Crisis + Media Arts Showcase Night II: Forecasting: Block Museum - Northwestern University

 (dir.
 Courtney Stephens, 20 min, USA, digital)

-A Very Bad Wizard will be an experimental documentary that explores unstable geographies, centered around the legacy of The Wizard of Oz and weather in Southwest Kansas.
+A VERY BAD WIZARD will be an experimental documentary that explores unstable geographies, centered around the legacy of The Wizard of Oz and weather in Southwest Kansas.
 Centered in the town of Liberal, the film follows the seasons during years of rising temperatures, increasing storms, and draining aquifers, as well as the employees of a Dorothy’s House museum.
 Teenage girls enact the character of Dorothy while showing visitors around a farmhouse full of antiques.
 The film will move between real and imagined versions of place, and link these ruptures in time and register to shifting weather patterns, tracing the history of meteorology from fortune-telling to data sets that project out decades into the future.
 Moving between dust storms, the observations of young Dorothy’s, and tornado archives, the film will explore how landscapes of the past, future, and the cinematic imagination inflect our experience of the shifting present.

 S̶T̶R̶A̶Y̶ D̶O̶G̶ HYDROPHOBIA